 - Art and Design: https://sway.office.com/rm1GyNM2IAKTBJgA?ref=Link

 - Sign Language: https://sway.office.com/N9nvhCAGS8THbTbO?ref=Link

 - Cooking: https://sway.office.com/wmZurP5bgaX5UR5D?ref=Link

 - Photography: https://sway.office.com/spOyadi0oj60ouIC?ref=Link

 Building resilience and rewarding perseverance

-The Academy offers an opportunity for all sixth form and Year 9 and 10 pupils to get involved in the Duke of Edinburgh’s Award scheme at bronze and silver level.
+The Academy offers an opportunity for all sixth form and Year 9 and 10 pupils to get involved in the Duke of Edinburgh’s Award scheme at bronze, silver and gold level.
 Participation in the scheme is voluntary.
 It offers a series of constructive individual challenges that encourage personal development and is highly valued by employers and universities.

 Pupils form teams of four to seven and receive guidance from a member of staff who acts as mentor for their programme.
 The scheme is very popular at the College: 86 pupils are currently working towards their bronze and silver award.

 It is a four section programme with three progressive levels:

 - Bronze (for those aged 14 and over)